 Spotting Wildlife, Helicopters, and Planes

-If your kids happen to be spotters–or have just had enough looking at trees—they’ll almost certainly see ducks, squirrels, starlings, and seagulls.
+If your kids happen to be spotters–or have just had enough looking at trees—they’ll almost certainly see ducks, geese, squirrels, starlings, and seagulls.
 They might see geese flying overhead in formation.
 I have seen bald eagles down there, although not often.
 They might see the occasional fish jumping (or splashing).
 And across on the Mall itself they might see the horses of NPS’s Horse Mounted Unit (and they’re usually very accommodating for photos).

 Also, the Tidal Basin is used as a flight path for military helicopters–they come in very low and loud, which our kids find very exciting.
 If you’re really lucky, you might even see three, heavy Marine Corps helicopters flying in formation to drop the President off at the White House or take him to Joint Base Andrews (formerly Andrews Air Force Base).
 One of them is Marine One (when the President is on board), but three identical helicopters fly in the formation so that no-one knows for sure which one he’s actually in.
 The two decoys peel off once they get right near the White House.